Fiori-Tracker/fioritracker.github.io/docs/advocate-invitation.md

     ---

-    Import the transport requests and follow the guide.
-Compatible with all SAP S/4HANA releases.
+    List the apps, catalogs and roles from your functional area.

     [:octicons-arrow-right-24: Clear assignment](usecases/posts/clarity-of-resp.md)